 The COVID-19 pandemic has touched every aspect of our society, but none was more affected than healthcare.
 Medical facilities immediately adopted measures to prevent the spread of COVID-19 and protect staff and patients.
 Now, months into these adaptations, many patients feel that they receive lower quality or even less than adequate healthcare.
-Harmon Law wants you to be aware of the dangers of medical malpractice and COVID-19 measures in Georgia.
+Harman Law wants you to be aware of the dangers of medical malpractice and COVID-19 measures in Georgia.

 What Has Changed?

 The changes in how medical practices and facilities treat patients can be boiled down into one word – distance.
 While the medical profession has always taken pains to protect staff from contracting diseases from patients, the measures in place now interject even more distance between workers and patients.
 Medical care in the age of COVID-19 now takes place between heavily masked, shielded and draped medical practitioners and masked patients; both seem to have no human identity and even more limited interactions.